squid-cache/squid-cache.github.io/Features/Socks.rst

 ----

 I've had a bit of time too short to do anything much and created a branch that is supposed to do listening port and SOCKS peers.
-It builds and listens on an SquidConf:http_port as far as I can tell now.
+It builds and listens on an SquidConf:http_port as far as I can tell now. squidclient has also been adapted to use SOCKS socket operations.
 Bazaar Branch available on launchpad at https://code.launchpad.net/~yadi/squid/socks for anyone keen on testing.

 Situations: